srikarpisupati/srikarpisupati.github.io/Alpa.md

 combination by minimizing execution cost using Integer Linear Programming (ILP).

 The space that the intra-op pass optimizes on is the space of possible parallel algorithms for a given operator, as different parallel algorithms result in different computation/communication ratios and operator layouts.
 One key assumption that intra-op parallelism makes is that devices within a mesh have the same compute capability, so that Alpa can partition operators evenly among devices SPMD-style.
+One key assumption that Alpa makes about intra-operator parallelism is that each mesh of devices contains devices that have the same compute capability.

-The ILP formulation takes into account computation and communication costs, as well as
+The ILP formulation takes into account computation and communication costs.
+Also, computationally trivial operations are merged into single operations, reducing size of the computation graph and making parsing faster.
+After this, communication optimizations are selected such as replacing all-reduce with reduce-scatter and all-gather.

+This ILP optimization eventually gets us to the minimum latency of executing a stage (slice of operators from graph) on a given submesh of devices.
+The inter-op Dynamic Programming formulation aims to minimize the total minimum latency for the entire computation graph, while adding 2 constraints:
+1) for an operator in the forward pass, colocate it with corresponding backward pass on same submesh
+2) sliced submeshes should fully cover the cluster mesh without wasting compute resources.

+This finds the optimal substructure/division of work across submeshes.

 ## Technical Limitations

-One key assumption that Alpa makes about intra-operator parallelism is that each mesh of devices contains devices that have the same compute capability.
-Also, for smaller/easier problems, the overhead of computing and optimizing all possible layouts is not worth quick manual algorithm selection.
+For smaller/easier problems, the overhead of computing and optimizing all possible layouts is not worth quick manual algorithm selection.

 ## How to improve limitations

+These issues can be solved by expanding the framework to allow dynamic execution plans, such that they can adapt to changing workloads.